AndreBaltazar8/ablac/docs/compiler-api.md

-up to 16 value `bool`, `char`, signed or unsigned 8/16/32/64-bit integer, borrowed `string`, or direct non-escaping `(i64) -> i64` callback parameters and a `void`, supported scalar, or owned `string` result in programs without runtime globals.
-A foreign string lowers to
+up to 16 value `bool`, `char`, signed or unsigned 8/16/32/64-bit integer, borrowed `string`, or direct non-escaping `(i64) -> i64` callback parameters and a `void`, supported scalar, or owned `string` result in programs without mutable globals.
+Immutable runtime globals are initialized exactly once before the first exported call.
+A foreign string lowers to `(pointer, u64)`;
-`(pointer, u64)`;
 the adapter validates it and copies its exact bytes into tracked Abla-owned storage before invoking user code.
 Empty input permits a null pointer.
 A